nesciosium/CY_BSE_Portfolio/index.md

 **How it Works:**
 The retro arcade processor, which is powered via three AAA batteries, uses a microprocessor that takes the inputs from the six different buttons/switches, processes them, and then instructs the LED dot matrices and scoreboard to light up certain dots depending on what happens in the game and what buttons are pressed.
 Depending on the game, the IC chip will also tell the buzzer to create certain sound effects.
 Additionally, each button, dot matrix, etc. must be soldered in order to create an uninterrupted electrical current that can successfully take in or receive information.

+Figure 2: Schematic of the retro arcade

 <img src="schematic.png"
      width="500"
      height="500"/>

 **The Buttons:**
 A button is a special type of switch with two modes: on and off.
 A button will stay in one mode, such as on/off, until pushed: which is when the button provides a momentary electrical signal.
 This makes buttons much more useful compared to switches in cases such as typing or switching between multiple different functions (such as for changing the strength of an LED light bulb).

+Figure 1: Image of the components of the retro arcade

 <img src="buttons.png"
      width="500"